Early 2017 we took some new cellular boosters out on the road to collect field readings.

 - HiBoost Travel 4G - We'll also be testing this newer mobile booster to the market.

-We'll also be testing some antenna only MIMO signal enhancing with these past top performing antennas:
+We'll also tested some antenna only MIMO signal enhancing with these past top performing antennas:

 For guides to boosters & antennas: